-Mathematics is classified with both the humanities and the sciences.
+Mathematics bridges the humanities and the sciences.
 Its position among the humanities is based on the study of mathematics as one of the liberal arts for more than two thousand years.
-Still an expanding subject, mathematics offers more new and challenging frontiers than at any time in its long history—with many new fields, requiring new techniques and ideas for exploration.
+The natural sciences have invariably turned to mathematics for techniques needed to explore the consequences of scientific theories.
+In the last few decades social scientists have increasingly found higher mathematics of value in their training and research.
+Still an expanding subject, mathematics is a part of more new and challenging frontiers than at any time in its long history—with many new fields, from data science to quantum computing, requiring new techniques and inspiring ideas for exploration.

 Students interested in mathematics might also consider the related degree program in applied mathematics, engineering and physics.

 Anderson, David F Andrews, Uri Angenent, Sigurd B. Arinkin, Dima Caldararu, Andrei Craciun, Gheorghe Denisov, Sergey Ellenberg, Jordan Erman, Daniel M Feldman, Mikhail Gong, Xianghong Gurevich, Shamgar Kent, Autumn Exum (Graduate Director) Lempp, Steffen Mari-Beffa, Gloria Maxim, Laurentiu Miller, Joseph S Paul, Sean T Poltoratski, Alexei Roch, Sebastien Rycroft, Christopher Seeger, Andreas Seppalainen, Timo (Chair) Smith, Leslie M. Soskova, Mariya Spagnolie, Saverio Stechmann, Sam Stovall, Betsy Street, Brian Thomas (Associate Chair) Terwilliger, Paul M. Thiffeault, Jean-Luc Valko, Benedek (Undergraduate Director) Waleffe, Fabian Yang, Tonghai